scidsg/scidsg-website/vision.md

 - Privacy

 ## Methods
-- **Charity** - We provide financial support and give our services for free whenever possible.
+- **Generosity** - We provide financial support and give our services for free whenever possible.
 - **Equity** - No pay disparities.
 No CEOs making 6000x the median employee.
 - **Relationships** - The community shapes us.
 Through donor, sponsor, client, or worker relationships, we hear everyone's voices.
 - **Diversity** - We need diverse voices to have a balanced conversation.